Antipurity/sensor-network/py/sensornet/README.md

 async def main():
     fb = None
     while True:
-        data, query, data_error, query_error = await h.handle(fb)
+        data, query, error = await h.handle(fb)
         fb = np.random.rand(query.shape[0], data.shape[1])*2-1
 ```

-This module implements this basic protocol, and does not include anything [else](https://github.com/Antipurity/sensor-network/tree/master/docs/ROADMAP.md) by default, such as string/image handling or file storage or multiprocessing or Internet communication or integration with ML-libraries.
+This module implements this basic discrete+analog protocol, and does not include anything [else](https://github.com/Antipurity/sensor-network/tree/master/docs/ROADMAP.md) by default, such as string/image handling or file storage or multiprocessing or Internet communication or integration with ML-libraries.

-(Implementing a controllable language with forking and/or listenable-to data, and training an AI model that does something useful there, is left as an exercise to the reader.)
+(Implementing a controllable programming language with forking and/or listenable-to data is left as an exercise to the reader.)

 ---